macloo/python-beginners/web_scraping/more-from-mitchell/README.md

 The challenge is to set up your data items in order, so they match up with your CSV's *column headings,* and append them to a list in that order.
 When you call `.writerow()`, each item has to be in the correct order.

 It's always wise to use some *exception handling* (`try`/`except`) in the loop code, because otherwise, if an item returns an error, it will crash your script.

+## Sending email with Python

+Are you asking yourself why email is in chapter 5, which is about storing data you have scraped?
+It's because you can write a Python script that sends you email when new data (of your choosing) becomes available.
+See [How to Break News While You Sleep](https://source.opennews.org/en-US/articles/how-break-news-while-you-sleep/) for an example of this.

+The *send_email.py* script in this repo differs from Mitchell's &mdash; it uses a Gmail account to send the email.
+Thus you *do not* need to set up an SMTP client on your server or local machine.

+The “Christmas” email script Mitchell describes would need to be running 24/7 in order to work.
+You could not run it that way from your laptop, because your laptop is sometimes closed and offline.
+You could, however, run it from a desktop computer, a Raspberry Pi, or a cloud server such as Heroku.

 ## Tackle hard-to-scrape sites with Selenium and HTTP headers